 Rodenticide activities could result in minor to moderate, short-term adverse impacts to terrestrial habitats, wildlife, and protected species due to human disturbance associated with bait application (e.g., trampling of vegetation, staging activities) and increased noise from human presence and take-off and landings of helicopters.
 Project staff would employ BMPs for working in sensitive areas to avoid impacts where possible.
 Implementation of the rodenticide activities (e.g., staging and preparation) would avoid sensitive habitats and flora and fauna, such as sea turtle nesting beaches.
 These activities would also occur, to the extent possible, on previously disturbed areas.
 However, brodifacoum rodenticide bait and aerial application would occur in sensitive habitats.
 Although rodenticide bait would be applied in higo chumbo habitat, plants are not known to be impacted by rodenticide (USFWS, 2016).
-Human disturbance during the application of rodenticide and placing of bait stations would result in minor, short-term adverse impacts to habitats and vegetation due to trampling, and minor, short-term adverse impacts to wildlife, including protected species (e.g., ESA-listed Mona ground iguana, Mona boa, and yellow-shouldered blackbird), due to increased human presence and noise.
+Human disturbance during the application of rodenticide and placing of bait stations would result in minor, short-term adverse impacts to wildlife, including protected species (e.g., ESA-listed Mona ground iguana, Mona boa, and yellow-shouldered blackbird), due to increased human presence and noise.

 Moderate, short- to long-term adverse impacts are anticipated from unintentional exposure of non-target species to rodenticide.
 As noted in Section 4.4.1, brodifacoum is the proposed rodenticide over diphacinone because it is more toxic to rodents, thereby reducing the amount of time the bait needs to be available in the environment for rodents' consumption and increasing the probability of a full and successful eradication.
 Aerial application would occur when endangered species are present, and bait is anticipated to be in the environment for multiple weeks to ensure availability for all rodents.
 Wildlife and protected species may consume bait pellets that are in the environment or through poisoned rodent carcasses, consumption of which could also be lethal.
-Initial project planning stages may include field trials and other research to identify the most effective strategies to minimize impacts to non-target species, including exposure to poisoned carcasses.
-BMPs determined through initial project planning would be employed during rodenticide application to minimize impacts to non-target species; these measures could include captive holding of non-target species to prevent inadvertent consumption of rodenticide during application(s).
+Initial project planning stages may include field trials and other research to identify the most effective strategies to minimize impacts to non-target species; these measures could include captive holding of non-target species to prevent inadvertent consumption of rodenticide application to minimize impacts to non-target species; these measures could include captive holding of non-target species to prevent inadvertent consumption of rodenticide application(s).